maccu71/projects/README.md

 ```

 We can see the same dance -
-- a pod is terminating,
+- pod(s) is/are terminating,
-- a next one (or more according to maxUnavailable option) is (are) creating on the same node and the systems checks its (their) functionality (minReadySeconds: 20)
+- a next one (or more according to maxUnavailable option) is (are) creating and the systems checks its (their) functionality (minReadySeconds: 20)
 - the same scheme happens on the next node(s).

 RollingUpdate is the default update strategy in DaemonSet that automatically rolls out changes to Pod instances according to a defined strategy.
 When the DaemonSet definition changes (e.g., container image, port), Kubernetes automatically initiates the update process.
 This involves replacing old Pod instances with new ones, ensuring smooth transition without service disruption (we just need to change manifest and apply it).

-If we change updateStrategy to OnDelete we are forced to manual deletion and recreation of Pods after applying changes.
+If we change 'updateStrategy' to 'OnDelete' we are forced to manual deletion and recreation of Pods after applying changes.
 The update is not automatically applied to existing Pod instances)

-Key Differences:
-Manual or Automatic Update?
+What is the difference between them or Manual or Automatic Update?
 OnDelete requires user intervention to delete and recreate Pods for updates.
 RollingUpdate handles this automatically = just change manifest + apply it.
 OnDelete can be used for more controlled Pod lifecycle management but increases user management and responsibility = change manifest + apply it + delete pod.

 Final words:
 RollingUpdate offers a simpler and more automatic update method.
 But the choice of strategy depends on specific app. requirements, update policies, and the level of control you want to maintain over the Pod update process in your Kubernetes cluster.

-Now, we can wind up all by issuing: kubectl delete -f https://raw.githubusercontent.com/maccu71/projects/master/ds-update.yml
+We can wind up all by issuing: `kubectl delete -f https://raw.githubusercontent.com/maccu71/projects/master/ds-update.yml`

+Now, a bit about rolling update in StatefulSets, it will be fun!

 But, what are those `NOMINATED NODE` and `READINESS GATES` shown on the last output?
 Let's dive into this topic.

+<br/><br/>

+**Available options for Rolling updates in StatefulSets and its consequences**

 <br/><br/>